 Mr. Hargreaves is a graduate of Virginia Tech and holds a Bachelor of Arts degree in International Studies, with a focus in World Politics, and a Bachelor of Arts in German.
 He received his Juris Doctor, with a concentration in Government Procurement, from the George Washington University Law School.

-Ms. Joshi is an Associate with the Federal Practice Group.
+Ms. Joshi is a Senior Associate with the Federal Practice Group.
 Her main practice focuses on immigration law.

 Prior to joining the Federal Practice Group, Ms. Joshi worked for a California based law firm, where she represented clients in master hearings before EOIR in asylum cases, prepared applications for work permits and other applications for filing with USCIS, prepared filings for the EOIR and USCIS and assisted in review and translation of declarations in asylum cases.